aguimaraesduarte/WorldBank-Shiny/README.md

 ## Shiny Server
 The server part of the app is where the cool stuff happens.
 First, I subset the dataframe for the year selected in the slider as well as for the region selected in the dropdown.
 If the region is "All", we don't need to subset per region.

 Aftewards, it's a matter of piping the data through `ggvis`.
 We color by Region, and play with the opacity so that when the mouse hovers over a country, the opacity increases.
 Each circle size is proportional to the country population.
 The smallest population will have a circle with and area of 10 square pixels, and the biggest one will have and area defined by the slider on the sidebar.
 I opted to hide the population size legend, as it wasn't very informative and caused more issues than having it present.
 Indeed, since hovering over a country shows its population, it would be slightly redundant to have both information on the screen.
+Finally, the selected countries have their names as a label that follows the circle for easy tracking.
+However, this makes the animation a little bit more sluggish, as more computation is needed each step.

 Talking about tooltips, these show up when the mouse hovers over a circle.
 The circle in question will become opaque, and a tooltip will pop up showing several information about the country, such as name, region, population, life expectancy, and fertility rate.

 ```
 server <- function(input, output) {

-  sub_df <- reactive({
+  vis <- reactive({
-    s <- subset(df, Year == input$year, drop=T)
+    sub_df <- subset(df, Year == input$year, drop=T)
-    s <- subset(s, !is.na(s$LifeExp))
-    s <- subset(s, !is.na(s$Fertility))
+    sub_df <- subset(sub_df, !is.na(sub_df$LifeExp))
+    sub_df <- subset(sub_df, !is.na(sub_df$Fertility))

     region <- input$region
     if(region != "All"){
-      s <- subset(s, Region == region, drop = T)
+      sub_df <- subset(sub_df, Region == region, drop = T)
     }

-    return(s)
-  })

-  vis <- reactive({

     popsize <- input$pop_size

+    selected_countries <- input$countries

     sub_df %>%
       ggvis(~LifeExp, ~Fertility, fill = ~Region,
             fillOpacity := 0.5, fillOpacity.hover := 1,
             stroke := NA, stroke.hover = ~Region, strokeWidth := 4, strokeOpacity := 0.5) %>%
-      #layer_text(text := ~Country) %>%
+      layer_text(text := ~Country, data = subset(sub_df, Country %in% selected_countries)) %>%

       set_options(width = 1000, height = 600, renderer = "svg") %>%